Questions

 What is the status of the islands in the South China Sea?

-READ ALSO: What is the advantage of DC-DC power converter?
+READ ALSO: What is an example of a parameter?

 After the war, Imperial Japan had to relinquish control of the islands in the South China Sea in the 1951 Treaty of San Francisco which, however, did not specify the new status of the islands.
 The People’s Republic of China made various claims to the islands during the 1951 treaty negotiations and the 1958 First Taiwan Strait Crisis.